Agile mindset: 5 steps to becoming an agile organization

 The understanding of values that results from an agile mindset is summarized in the “Agile Manifesto” in the form of twelve agile principles and four core values.
 Although these originated in software development, they can be adapted and transferred to almost any company and field.

-💡 You can find more information about the values and principles of the agile manifesto in the article “Agile project management: The 2022 Guide”.
+💡 You can find more information about the values and principles of the agile manifesto in our “Agile Project Management Guide”.

 Seven of these principles that are particularly closely linked to an agile mindset are: